harshsingh32/Blogging-Platform-/README.md

 # Blogging Platform

 This is a full-stack web application for creating and managing blog posts.
-It uses React Hooks for the front-end, and MongoDB Atlas, Express, and Node.js for the back-end
+It uses React Hooks for the front-end, and MongoDB Atlas, Express, and Node.js for the back-end.

 [🔗 Project](https://react-blogging-platform.netlify.app)